charger71/charger71/README.md

 - 🔭 I’m currently working on Code:You
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on your project.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with your learning.
-- 💬 Ask me about Anything!
+- 💬 Ask me about Batman or Stephen King!
 - 📫 How to reach me: on Slack @don
 - 😄 Pronouns: he/him

-- ⚡ Fun fact:
+⚡ **Flash Fact:** The electron of a hydrogen atom whirls around  in its orbit at a 430 mile-a-second speed.
+However, the orbit is so small that the electron makes 6,000,000.000,000,000 roundtrips every second.
+DC Comics, The Flash #105, 1959